CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-block-exception/handle-block-exception-block.md

 For more information about chaining of exception handling blocks and passing of exceptions, please see [Exception Handling][].

-### Why does the Exception property return a Dynamic data type?
+### Why does the Exception property return a dynamic data type?

-The decision for the [Exception][Exception Property] to return a [Dynamic data type][Dynamic] rather than an [Exception data type][Exception], was to avoid users having to [cast][Object Casting] the exception to its correct type to be able to use all of its properties.
+The decision for the [Exception][Exception Property] to return a [dynamic data type][dynamic] rather than an [Exception data type][Exception], was to avoid users having to [cast][Object Casting] the exception to its correct type to be able to use all of its properties.

 As a result, any issues with using the [Exception data type][Exception] (i.e. trying to access a property it does not have) will not be reported as messages when trying to debug the flow; they will only be discovered when the flow execution reaches the part of the flow with the issue.